GCP Billing Account Hierarchy Best Practices

 desired_mapping: Dict[str, str],

-dry_run: bool = True
+dry_run: bool = True,

 ) -> List[Dict]:

-drift_events = []
+drift_events: List[Dict] = []

 for project in live_state:

-desired_account = desired_mapping.get(project["project_id"])
+desired = desired_mapping.get(project["project_id"])

 "project_id": project["project_id"],